sigasi/sigasi_insights/faq.md

 Read Microsoft's documentation of the [language-bar].
 If you only use your local keyboard lay-out and not the standard English lay-out, you might as well diable the language bar.

-## I don't see error icons in the Project Explorer, or I don't see the library names in the Project Explorer!
+## I don't see error icons in the Project Explorer, or I don't see the library names in the Project Explorer

 Normally, if your file contains an error, you will see error markers in several places, including in the Project Explorer.
 Those so-called **label decorators** can be either a red square with a white cross for errors, or a yellow triangle with an exclamation mark for warnings.
 Sigasi puts the decorators on the file that contains an error and all of its ancestors (the folder that contains the file, and the folder that contains that folder, all the way up to the project.

 Sigasi also puts the name of the library next to each HDL file and folder that is mapped to that library.
 In order to map files to a library, right-click on a HDL or Verilog file, or folder and select **Set Library**.

 If you cannot see the problem decorators or library decorators in the Project Explorer, there are two possible reasons:

 * The file was not compiled as VHDL/Verilog file.
 To fix this try:
     * Check that your file is saved
     * Make sure your project is being built: **Project > Build Automatically**
     * Check that the project has VHDL or Verilog support: Right-click on the project **Configure > Add VHDL Support** [more info][/manual/projectsetup#adding-vhdl-or-verilog-support-to-an-existing-eclipse-project].
     * Is the Eclipse builder enabled for your project?
 You can check this by right-clicking your project in the Project explorer and selecting **Properties > Builders**.
 The **Xtext Project Builder** must be enabled.
 If not, exit the property page.
 Next, right-click on the project **Configure > remove VHDL Support**, and right-click again **Configure > Add VHDL Support**.

 * The decorators are disabled.
 To fix this, enable:
     * **Window > Preferences > General > Appearance > Label Decorations > Sigasi Problem Decorator**
     * **Window > Preferences > General > Appearance > Label Decorations > Library Decorator**

 ## I get lots of errors in files that are not even really a part of my project.
 Can I hide them? {: #junk-files}

 Legacy projects tend to accumulate files that are no longer needed in the projects.
 These files are still on your disk, or even in your revision control system, but the scripts don't feed them to the simulator or to the synthesis tools any more.
 These junk files can accumulate over time.